acovarru/P2/README.md

 ## Details for teaching team
-After screencast demo was created, one minor enhancement was added: error message for XKCD password generator app for the case when a user attempts to submit more than 9 words.
+After screencast demo was created, one minor enhancement was added: error message for XKCD password generator app for the case when a user attempts to submit more than maximum words, maximum symbols allowed.
 No additional details, no login required